RBI Grade B 2025 Preparation Strategy & Exam Analysis

 1. When you start with your preparation, take at least 3 mocks of both Phase 1 and 2 to identify your strong and weak areas.
 Scores < 50% shall be considered weak.

-2. Categorize subjects falling under strong and weak categories, after carefully evaluating which of them you are strong in and which of them you are weak in.
-Be honest.
+2. Categorize subjects falling under strong and weak categories, after carefully evaluating the subjects in which you are strong in and the ones where you need improvement.

 3. Next, you should Create a Study Timeline, I.e., Divide your preparation time into week-wise phases.
 Pick out 2 subjects at a time, one that you are strong at, and another you are weak at.
 You can also use the timetable given by me below.
 It is divided into morning and evening shifts.